danb0b/danb0b.github.io/content/travel/08-lovcen.md

 I spotted one sinkhole with a gaping hole in the middle and investigated.
 Walking back to the trail I found wild strawberries; then Sam found raspberries!
 We stopped for a bit to eat them.

 In and among the Karst, Sam found wild onions and we spotted some larger caves and crevices.
 Continuing on, I looked at the map and saw a cave -- slightly off the main trail but accessible in my opinion.
 We took an overgrown trail to it and slid down the slope to find the entrance.
 It was massive.
 The pictures don't do it justice, but it was quite a deep hole.
-We scrambled back up and headed toward the town of Dolovi to meeet Mom.
+We scrambled back up and headed toward the town of Dolovi to meet Mom.
 Along the way, we turned a corner and found the coast, including the town of Radovici, Durasevici, Mrcevac, and Tivat, as well as an abandoned town.
-We continued on, finding mom in Dolovi, eating lunch at about 1, and heading back to the car.
+We continued on, finding mom in Dolovi, ate lunch at about 1, and headed back to the car.
 An amazing hike.

 After we got home, we read and did school outside for a while, then had an early dinner at the local pizza place.
 The kids played with a dog while we ordered.
 We ate fast, mom and the kids had ice cream, and we headed home where the boys played more.